Experience the Artistic Excellence of Colorado Ballet in Denver

 Colorado Ballet is a premier dance company with a rich history dating back to 1961 when it was founded by Lillian Covillo and Freidann Parker to showcase their talented ballet students.
 Located in Denver, this esteemed company has evolved into a professional troupe of 35 dancers from around the globe, bringing diverse cultural influences to the stage.
 The company offers an inspiring blend of classical and contemporary ballet performances that captivate audiences of all ages, making it an exceptional venue for meeting up with friends who appreciate the arts.
 Its annual holiday performance of The Nutcracker, a tradition since its first production in 1961, regularly sells out and has earned national accolades.
 The company operates from the Armstrong Center for Dance, a modern facility in Denver's vibrant Art District on Santa Fe, providing a welcoming and artistic atmosphere perfect for social and cultural engagement.
 With over 87,000 attendees in recent seasons and a commitment to artistic excellence, Colorado Ballet stands out as a cultural gem in the region, perfect for shared experiences with friends who enjoy world-class ballet and performing arts.

-Here's what people think of Colorado Ballet
+What people think of Colorado Ballet, based on reviews

 As of recent, Colorado Ballet holds a 4.4-star rating based on 51 reviews.